Los Angeles Zoo: Notable incidents

 In 2014, a bighorn sheep escaped from its enclosure, and ultimately the zoo itself.
 It was struck by a car approximately three hours later and subsequently died.

 In 2016, Killarney the koala was killed by P-22, the cougar that lived in Griffith Park.

 Exhibits and attractions

 Botanical Gardens

-In 2002, the zoo became a certified botanical garden and the official name of the institution was changed to the Los Angeles Zoo and Botanical Gardens.
-Spread throughout zoo grounds, there are 15 different collections, highlighting over 800 different plant species, with a total of over 7,400 individual plants.
+In 2002, the zoo became a certified botanical garden, and the official name of the institution was changed to the Los Angeles Zoo and Botanical Gardens.
+Throughout the zoo grounds, there are 15 different collections of plants, highlighting over 800 different species, with a total of over 7,400 individual plants.

 Chimpanzees of Mahale Mountains

 Chimpanzees of Mahale Mountains, a one-acre (0.4-ha) exhibit complex, opened in 1998 and houses chimpanzees.
 The hillside exhibit is dotted with boulders, palm trees, and an artificial termite mound, and features a waterfall next to a tall rock ledge where the troop's leader can survey much of the area.
 Guests can view the animals across various moats or through a glass viewing window.